prashanth-kumar-g/student-attendance-management-system/README.md

 ## 📜 License

 This project is licensed under the [MIT License](LICENSE).

-You are free to use and modify this project for personal or educational purposes.
-Please see the `LICENSE` file for full license terms.
+You may use and modify this code for personal or educational purposes—see `LICENSE` for full details.

 ---

 ## ©️ Copyrights

-© 2025 Prashant Kumar G. All rights reserved.
+© 2025 Prashanth Kumar G. All rights reserved.

-This project, including its source code, design, and associated materials, is the original work of the author.
-Unauthorized copying, modification, or commercial use is not permitted without prior written consent.
+Unauthorized commercial use or redistribution is prohibited without prior written consent.

 ---